Ann Morhauser, The Glass Builder

-Amy Stavis, publisher of Tableware Today magazine, has known Morhauser for 30 years, yet Morhauser keeps surprising her.
+Amy Stavis, the publisher of Tableware Today, has known Morhauser for 30 years, yet Morhauser keeps surprising her.
 “It’s really amazing how her company has grown into a mainstream business, given how she started,” Stavis says.
-“She does most of the designs, and she runs her company like a small shop even though its reputation in the industry is far greater than that would imply.
+“She does most of the designs, and she runs her company like a small shop, even though its reputation in the industry is far greater than that would imply.
 She is absolutely one of the first artisan entrepreneurs.”

-One morning, Morhauser takes a moment to tour me through her operation, which is now housed in a cavernous studio in Watsonville, Calif., that once served as a Seventh Day Adventist warehouse.
-A tall, striking woman, now 60, Morhauser is dressed in dark pants and an artfully torn T-shirt, her dark hair a tousled mop of curls, her lips painted raspberry red.
+One morning, Morhauser takes a moment to tour me through her operation, housed in a cavernous studio in Watsonville, CA, that once served as a Seventh Day Adventist warehouse.
+A tall, striking woman of 60, Morhauser is dressed in dark pants and an artfully torn T-shirt, her dark hair a tousled mop of curls, her lips painted raspberry red.

 She moves on, past a dusty stack of angular plates, a discarded bowl that was supposed to resemble a dahlia but looks like some weird jigsaw puzzle, then a set of intricate molds inspired by Indian art that never quite worked out.
 For every great design, she says, there are probably 10 flops.